RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 # Insights & Recommendations  <a name="insights-recommendations"></a>
 To boost the sales growth, the management team should focus on managing the conversion rate, particularly the conversion from page view to add-to-cart and from add-to-cart to finally making the purchase.
 In this aspect, the management should keep an eye on the customers who visit the checkout page but didn't make purchases.
-It is recommended that we collect further information to understand what caused the customers drop the basket.
+It is recommended that we collect further information to understand what caused the customers abandoned the checkout.

 The management team could consider optimize the campigns to driver further sales uplift.
 Based on the sales and click-view performance of the previous three campaigns, "Half-Price" and "Buy-one-get-one-free" are the most effective.
 Management team could consider extend the reach of those campaigns in future if the budget permits.
 Suggest do further customer behaviours analysis to identify what types of customers are more likely to click the ad so we can target the customers to run the promotion to driver better outcome.